Watsoup/Watsoup.github.io/src/content/posts/world-record-1/index.md

 - Falling into the void doesn't reset your momentum tho, which is used to skip the entire mushroom circuit.
 It also always put you at the very start of the race, so if you accidentaly fell off the map at the last turn, you just lost an entire _lappe_ (as the game calls them)
 - I could go on...

-Design : Big :cross:
+Design : Big ❌

-Gameplay : Somehow bigger :cross:
+Gameplay : Somehow bigger ❌

 So maybe the music is tolerable ?
 YES !
 The OST is straight up bussin' fr fr no cap.
 In fact, you should be able to hear the main theme in just a moment.
 The guitar tab is pretty nicely played.
 I urge you to listen to the whole OST after reading this blog post.